Enable JavaScript to ensure website accessibility

 In some motorcycle accidents, there might not be physical contact between the motorcycle and another vehicle.
 However, these so-called no-contact motorcycle accidents can still result in road rash and other serious injuries.
 For example, a car may veer into a lane without warning, causing a motorcyclist to swerve and crash while attempting to avoid a collision.
 These accidents can easily lead to road rash, and the injured motorcyclist may still have the opportunity to pursue legal action in the absence of a vehicular collision.

-No-collision cases can be complicated, because car or trcuk drivers might not even be aware of the motorycle crashes they caused.
+No-collision cases can be complicated, because car or truck drivers might not even be aware of the motorcycle crashes they caused.
 There may also be less evidence in no-collision accident cases, which can pose challenges for injury victims (and their attorneys, if the injured parties choose to work with professional legal counsel) when attempting to demonstrate who was responsible for the accident.
 In no-collision motorcycle accident cases that progress to lawsuits, plaintiffs may also struggle to identify the driver if the individual who caused the accident simply drove away without stopping.

 How Can a Lawyer Help After a Road Rash Injury?

 After suffering road rash caused by the negligence of another party, injured motorcyclists may be too preoccupied with painful injuries and extensive treatments and to address legal issues effectively.
-A New York personal injury lawyer from Stufano Law may be able to assist with this legal process, allowing motorcycle accident victims to shift their focus back to recovery.
-An attorney may alsohandle communications with insurance companies, case deadlines, investigations, evidence collection, and much more.
+A Yonkers, New York personal injury lawyer from Stufano Law may be able to assist with this legal process, allowing motorcycle accident victims to shift their focus back to recovery.
+An attorney may also handle communications with insurance companies, case deadlines, investigations, evidence collection, and much more.

 Contact a Personal Injury Lawyer for Assistance Following Your Road Rash Injury

-After motorcycle accidents in New York, accident victims struggling with road rash injuriesmay wish to contact a personal injury lawyer for assitance.
+After motorcycle accidents in Yonkers, New York, accident victims struggling with road rash injuries may wish to contact a personal injury lawyer for assistance.
 Stufano Law offers free case evaluations to help accident victims evaluate their legal options and determine the viability of potential claims.
-To learn more about how we can help, call(914) 752-7746 today.
+To learn more about how we can help, call (914) 752-7746 today.

 Share: